New PEP Call for Proposals - PAGE II (Round 3)

 Interested researchers who are not eligible for funding are nonetheless encouraged to use the resources made available on the PEP website.

 All projects are contracted with individual researchers (team leaders), not with institutions.
-However, the government-affiliated team members must present evidence (i.e., an official letter) that their institution has approved 1) their involvement in the project, 2) the research questions and objectives, as well as 3) the general contents of the policy context analysis (including broader stakeholder mapping).
+However, the government-affiliated team members must present evidence (i.e. an official letter) that their institution has approved 1) their involvement in the project, 2) the research questions and objectives, as well as 3) the general contents of the policy context analysis (including broader stakeholder mapping).
+You may use the following letter template in English or French.

 Each team should identify one team member who has the expertise and capacities to replace the team leader if the latter is not able to complete the project for any reason.